kzar/bitratchet-js/README.md

       Expected options:
       {
-        type : Primtive used to parse the lookup index, should be a number table : Array of values, table[type.parse(data)] is used to parse a value missing : Default value when table doesn't contain given index.
+        type : Primitive used to parse the lookup index, should be a number table : Array of values, table[type.parse(data)] is used to parse a value missing : Default value when table doesn't contain given index.
 Note - must be present in table }